kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 // type test = Expect<Equal<typeof data, number>>;
 ```

 **Type hierarchy**: TypeScript sets `any` as the default type for any value or parameter that is not explicitly typed or can’t be inferred.
 You will rarely need to declare something as `any` (**you may need the type `unknown`**, which is a safe type). `null` and `undefined` are bottom values. (nullish values are excluded from all types if the option `strictNullChecks` is active in `tsconfig.json`).
-The very bottom of the type hierarchy is `never`. `never` doesn’t accept a single value at all and is used for situations that should never occur.
+The very bottom of the type hierarchy is `never`. `never` doesn’t accept a single value at all *(only assignable to itself)* and is used for situations that should never occur.

 `any` doesn't really fit into our definition of 'wide' and 'narrow' types.
 It breaks the type system.
 It's not really a type at all - it's a way of opting out of TypeScript's type checking.
 Using `any` is rightly considered harmful by most of the community.
-There are [ESLint rules](https://typescript-eslint.io/rules/no-explicit-any) to prevent its use. *TypeScript's `--noImplicitAny` compiler option prevents an implied `any`, but doesn't prevent `any` from being explicitly used the way this rule does.*
+TypeScript's `--noImplicitAny` compiler option prevents an implied `any`, but doesn't prevent `any` from being explicitly used the way this rule does.

+> By marking a variable as `any`, you're telling the compiler to ignore any type errors that might occur. `any` bypasses type checks — it's like an escape hatch.

 ```
                     unknown